astronomer/docs/astro/ci-cd.md

 Astro supports the following CI/CD workflows:

 - Image-only workflows: All files in your Astro project are built into a Docker image and pushed to Astro in a single step.
-- DAG-based workflows: Use the [DAG-only deploy feature](deploy-code.md#deploy-dags-only) to deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.
+- DAG-based workflows: The [DAG-only deploy feature](deploy-code.md#deploy-dags-only) is used to deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.

 The following templates are available to implement your CI/CD workflows:

 - Single branch: Deploys a single branch from your version control tool to Astro.
 This is the default template for all CI/CD tools.
-- Multi branch:  Deploys multiple branches to separate Deployments on Astro.
+- Multiple branch:  Deploys multiple branches to separate Deployments on Astro.
 - Custom image:  Deploys an Astro project with a customized Runtime image and additional build arguments.

 ### Image-only workflows